rizac/gfzreport/gfzreport/templates/network/template.rst

 :subtitle: {{ network_description }}

-.. this this is the (optional) sub-sub-subtitle (below the subtitle)
+.. sub-sub-title: this this is the (optional) sub-sub-subtitle (below the subtitle)

 :subSubtitle: